 8. Find a spot to place stocking fillers and impulse buys

 The holiday season does not only entail Christmas but also smaller, more niche holidays like Singles’ Day or Hanukkah.
-Catering to a demographic, you reach more audiences, engage a smaller portion of followers, and keep them loyal.
+By catering to various demographics, you can expand your audience reach, engage specific groups of followers, and foster loyalty among them.

 10. Make your brand identity reflect the holiday spirit